I watched how Louisa and Dean threw their phones in the fire. The people all clapped in delight. They then kissed, and said it would be forever.

 'Oh,' she replies.

-Lara walks away and unpacks the groceries.
+Ella walks away and unpacks the groceries.

 'Actually, I have a date later.'

 She's upset.
 She must have seen I swiped that many times.
 Why did I swipe that many times?
 I know it shows up on my profile.
 What the fuck was I thinking.
 I don't want to meet all these countless strangers, who never will find the perfect spot on my chest.
 Or when they finally do, find out they have a new date the next morning.
-I want Lara.
+I want Ella.
 I want this.

 'I'm still throwing it away.'